Last updated on June 3rd, 2026 at 05:47 pm

 What is call routing software and how does it actually work?

-Traditional PBX, on the other hand, routes calls within a physically installed system located inside your office premises.
+Traditional PBX routes calls within a physically installed system located inside your office.
 It relies on hardware boxes, maintenance contracts, and local extensions.
 While PBX systems served well for years, they struggle when teams go hybrid or remote.
-Modern routing software integrates with CRMs, analytics, and AI assistants, something older hardware simply cannot do at the same pace.
-With VoIP vs PBX debates growing, more businesses see routing software as the natural upgrade, especially when they need mobility and tighter integration with digital tools.
+Modern routing software connects with CRMs, analytics dashboards, and AI assistants, something older hardware simply cannot do at the same pace.

-What are the top call routing software with AI and automation features?
+What are the top call routing software options with AI and automation features?

 Call routing software vs traditional PBX: quick comparison table